tonaljs/tonal/API.md

-## `scale`
+## `pitchSet`

-Create a scale from a list of notes (or intervals) and (optionally) a tonic.
+Create a pitch set from a list of notes (or intervals) and (optionally) a tonic.
-An scale is a collection of uniq notes or intervals sorted by frequency
+An pitch set is a collection of uniq notes or intervals sorted by frequency

 The tonic can be a note (with or without octave), false to get the scale intervals or null to set the first note of the source as tonic